weishiuchang/writeups/onprem-istio/README.md

 Speaking of implicit understandings - I have created the helloworld Deployment, Service, and VirtualService in the Default namespace.

-So let's try again, this time with feeling:
+So let's try again, this time with *feeling*:

 ```bash
 # curl http://helloworld.fireflyclass.com